 INVESTIGATIVE UNIT: Elayn Hunt Employee arrested for bringing drugs on property, charged with malfeasance

-ST. GABRIEL - An employee at Elayn Hunt Correctional Center was arrested Tuesday after a K9 found drugs in his car.
+ST. GABRIEL - An employee at Elayn Hunt Correctional Center was arrested after a K9 found drugs in his car Tuesday.

+During a routine search of the parking lot, K9 Zak alerted to the trunk of Kevin Shorty's car.
+Inside, officers found an unlabeled pill bottle containing 30 Zolpidem, commonly known as the sleep aid Ambien, which is considered a controlled substance.

+Shorty told officers he was at the prison to report to work.
+He was hired in July 2023 and worked as an advanced electronic technician.
+While he was being questioned, he resigned.

 According to the Iberville Parish Sheriff's Office, Kevin Shorty is facing charges of malfeasance in office, taking contraband to a penal institution, and possessing schedule IV narcotics — all felonies.